 The Take Away

-We could spend weeks exploring the Design Thinking Processes, their differences and similarities and the merits of variety or conformity.
-It is important for us to peel away the facade in order to understand the foundations.
-To the first timer, at first sight, the Design Thinking process is mysterious, chaotic, and at many times complex.
-However, it's a discipline, which will grow on you with direct practice.
-You will learn things in a practical manner, which no theory can adequately cover growing in confidence with each new experience.
-You may even be tempted to develop your own expression of these steps, modes, and phases to suite a completely new context, and that's part of the beauty of Design Thinking.
+Now you’ve read the 10 most popular frameworks above, maybe you’ve decided on a favorite.
+Regardless of which approach you like the most, it’s important you peel away the steps and terminology and focus instead on its principles.
+At first sight, the design thinking process can seem mysterious, chaotic and, at times, complex.
+However, it's a discipline which will mature in you with direct practice.
+You will learn things in a practical manner and grow in confidence with each new experience of it.
+You may even be tempted to develop your own expression of these steps, modes and phases to suit a completely new context—that's part of the beauty of design thinking!

 References & Where to Learn More

 Herbert Simon, The Sciences of the Artificial, 1969:

-IDEO, Design Kit: The Human-Centered Design Toolkit: https://www.ideo.com/post/design-kit
+IDEO, Design Kit: The Human-Centered Design Toolkit:

-frog design, Collective Action Toolkit: http://www.frogdesign.com/work/frog-collective-action-toolkit.html
+Frog design, Collective Action Toolkit:

 Jeanne Liedtka and Tim Ogilvie, Designing for Growth: A Design Thinking Tool Kit for Managers, 2011: